amekusa/cs-parser/README.md

 ## Write Your Own Parser
-CSParser gives you the power to easily write a parser for your code or data in any language or any format.
+CS Parser gives you the power to easily write a parser for your code or data in any language or any format.
 It also can help you to develop your own languages or data formats.

-The mechanics of CSParser is pretty simple and straightforward.
+The mechanics of CS Parser is pretty simple and straightforward.
-If you have a basic knowledge of JavaScript, you can write a clean and readable parser for your specific needs even in like 120 lines or less with the help of the APIs that CSParser provides, which are very easy to use.
+If you have a basic knowledge of JavaScript, you can write a clean and readable parser for your specific needs even in like 120 lines or less with the help of the APIs that CS Parser provides, which are very easy to use.

 ## Getting Started